Siddharth-Tambat/IPO_Alert/README.md

 ## Schedule

-To ensure timely alerts, it is recommended to schedule the script to run regularly.
+To ensure timely alerts, it is recommended to schedule the script to run everyday.
 Here are the steps to schedule the script:

-### Cloud Hosting:
+### Cloud Hosting (Free or Paid):

 1. Deploy the script on a cloud platform (e.g., AWS, Google Cloud, Azure).
 2. Set up a cron job to run the script at desired intervals.